Rcabugnason025/AoopTEstcase/README.md

 ## 📋 Project Overview

 The MotorPH Payroll System is a comprehensive Java-based desktop application designed to manage employee payroll, attendance, and HR operations for MotorPH company.
-The system demonstrates advanced Object-Oriented Programming principles including proper inheritance, polymorphism, abstraction, and encapsulation.
+The system demonstrates advanced Object-Oriented Programming principles and has been enhanced based on mentor feedback to include proper inheritance, polymorphism, abstraction, and encapsulation.

 ### 🎯 Key Features